1. What’s your story? Where are you from?

 Hello I’m Hikimi (but my mum knows me as Roberto).
 I’m from the beautiful city of Turin, Italy, where I work and live.
 After my studies in graphic design I started working as art director in a communication agency but I wanted to do illustrations so in 2012 I decided to quit and I started to work as freelance.

 My work is simple and flat and reminds me of 50-60’s ads posters mixed with minimalistic and graphic composition.
 A friend of mine called it pop-surrealistic and I love this definition.
 With my style, I like to try and create colorful, bold, playful illustrations whilst taking care to consider the interaction and emotions of the people I’m illustrating.

 3. What is your favourite medium and why?

 My favourite medium is the digital one.
 It gives you the opportunity to mix and manipulate different media quickly.

 4. What is your artistic process like?

 I usually start drawing by pencil.
 When I have the right composition I draw it again in illustrator, adjusting shapes and perspective.
 I love adding texture and use Photoshop brushes to layer colour to achieve a bit more dimension to flat areas.
 It can be tricky preventing flat shapes looking too blocky and I feel adding texture helps and makes it look a bit more tactile.
-Colour also is a game changer when evoking atmosphere.
+Colour also is a game-changer when evoking the atmosphere.